jacobwise/adonis-zendesk/README.md

 const zendeskClient = Zendesk.get();
 ```

-6. This is a wrapper for [Zendesk NodeJS SDK](https://github.com/hostmakerco/zendesk-node-sdk), go there there examples on how to use the Node SDK
+6. This is a wrapper for [Zendesk NodeJS SDK](https://github.com/hostmakerco/zendesk-node-sdk), go there to see examples on how to use the Node SDK

 ## Support